Categorical enumerative invariants of the ground field: Introduction

 Denote this differential graded modular operad by $\mathbb{M}^{\sf fr}$, with $\mathbb{M}^{\sf fr}(g,n):= C_*(M_{g,n}^{\sf fr})$.

-The modular operad $\mathbb{M}^{\sf fr}$ is in fact an {\sl $S^1$-framed modular operad} with the circle actions given by rotations of the local coordinate charts.
+The modular operad $\mathbb{M}^{\sf fr}$ is in fact an {\sl $hS^1$-equivariant modular operad} with the circle actions given by rotations of the local coordinate charts.
+We refer to Section~\ref{sec:operads} for more details on the definition of $hS^1$-equivariant modular operad and examples.
 Explicitly, the circle actions on $\mathbb{M}^{\sf fr}$ are given by degree one operators